Thursday, August 31, 2023

 Irina's older sister, Countess Isabel-Juliana is the wife of Léopold, 13th Duke of Arenberg..

-She attended UCL where she earned a BA in International Relations and German and spent a year abroad in Berlin, studying social sciences and German at Humboldt University.
+She attended UCL, earning a BA in International Relations and German and spent a year abroad in Berlin, studying social sciences and German at Humboldt University.

 In September 2022, she received a Master of Science in Climate Change, Management and Finance from the Imperial College Business School.
 She is an Associate Consultant for Climate Change and Carbon Markets at Hamerkop Climate Impacts Ltd.

-She is a graduate of Ampleforth College, a Roman Catholic boarding school in England.
+She graduated from Ampleforth College, a Roman Catholic boarding school in England.

 According to her company profile, Tatiana's "interests lie in scaling carbon finance to enable mitigation projects that also improve the resilience of vulnerable communities and ecosystems."